Crackers (1998 film): Production

 Crackers was written and directed by David Swann, who had previously gained recognition with his successful short film Bonza.
-The film was produced by Chris Warner under the production company Sharmill Films.
+The film was produced by Chris Warner under the production company Trout Films.
 It was shot in Melbourne, Australia, and distributed by Beyond Films.
 The film's cinematography was handled by Lazlo Baranyai, and it was edited by Ken Sallows.
 Ricky Edwards composed the music for the film.
 The film is notable for exploring the clash of personalities and relationships that often arise when families come together during the Christmas holidays.

 Reception

 Crackers was released in Australia on July 9, 1998, and grossed $1,263,230 at the Australian box office.
 While it wasn't a major commercial success, it garnered attention for its quirky approach to holiday family conflicts.
 The film was later re-released on DVD in November 2010, expanding its audience beyond the theater.
 Despite being relatively modest in terms of box office performance, the film is appreciated by some for its comedic take on the complexities of family relationships and the holiday season.